 Eggs and Cholesterol: The Real Story

-Eggs get a lot of attention for their cholesterol.
-But, new studies show a more detailed picture.
-The American Heart Association says eating eggs in moderation is okay for a heart-healthy diet.
+Eggs are often mentioned for their cholesterol, but new studies show a more detailed picture.
+The American Heart Association says eating eggs moderately for a heart-healthy diet is okay.

 Nutritional Benefits of Eggs

-Whole eggs are full of good stuff like protein, vitamin D, and choline.
-One egg has 6 grams of protein and antioxidants like lutein.
+Eggs contain valuable nutrients, including protein, vitamin D, and choline.
+(11 words) Just one egg has 6 grams of protein and antioxidants.
 These help your eyes and brain stay healthy.
-Here’s why they’re great:
+Here’s why they’re great.

 - Rich in bioavailable nutrients